Policy Number: VI-4.00(A)

 - University Facilities are generally named after counties, municipalities, and bodies of water in the State of Maryland.
 Such Namings must be reviewed by the Facilities Naming Committee under the procedures indicated in V.B.1 of this Policy.

-- Namings may only be considered for individuals, corporations, and foundations that comport with the mission and purpose of the University.
+- Namings may only be considered for individuals, corporations, and foundations that are consistent with the mission and purpose of the University.

-- Individuals after whom Facilities and Programs are named should have the following characteristics, at a minimum:
+- Individuals after whom Facilities and Programs are named should have the highest personal integrity that aligns with the University’s values and a majority of the following characteristics, at a minimum:

 - Honorable public service;

-- Contributions to the University of Maryland and to the State; and
+- Contributions to the University of Maryland and/or to the State; or

 - Known to the University community.

-- Foundations and corporations after which Facilities are to be named must exemplify the following attributes, at a minimum:
+- Foundations and corporations after which Facilities and Programs are to be named must exemplify the following attributes, at a minimum:

 - History of high integrity of officers;